ReturnPolicyChecker

 What is Target's return policy?

 Target's standard return policy permits returns of unopened, new items within 90 days of purchase for a full refund.
-If you purchased the item using a Target RedCard (Target Circle Card), you receive an additional 30 days, extending the window to 120 days.
+If you purchased the item using a Target Circle Card, you receive an additional 30 days, extending the window to 120 days.
 Target-owned brands (such as Cat & Jack, Good & Gather, and Threshold) feature a generous 1-year satisfaction guarantee, allowing returns up to 365 days even if the items are opened or worn.
 If you lose your receipt, Target can search for the transaction using your payment card or Target Circle barcode.
-Opened media (software, music, games) or activated mobile phones cannot be returned for a refund but may be exchanged.
+Opened media (software, music, games) can only be exchanged for the same title.

 What is Costco's return policy?

 Costco features one of the most generous return policies in retail, backed by a 100% satisfaction guarantee.
-Members can return almost any product at any time for a full refund of the purchase price, with no receipt strictly required if the purchase can be verified on their active membership account.
+Members can return almost any product at any time for a full refund of the purchase price, with no receipt required — purchases are verified on your membership account.
 However, there are select exceptions: electronics (including televisions, computers, tablets, smartwatches, cameras, major appliances, and cellular phones) must be returned within 90 days of purchase.
-Additionally, diamonds 1.0 carat or larger require verification, and custom-ordered items, cigarettes, alcohol, and tires may have specific limitations or be completely non-returnable.
+Diamonds 1.0 carat or larger require a 48-hour inspection with original grading certificates, and items like gold bars and cigarettes (where prohibited) are non-returnable.

 What is Ulta's return policy?